Pika-Pool/achievements/README.md

-# achievements
+# My Achievements
-certificates and other achievements I have recieved/accomplished
+This repo consists of certificates and report cards and any other achievements I have accomplished as a dev!!